-Jay-Z’s Hip Hop and Electronic Music Festival returns for its annual Benjamin Franklin Parkway Takeover.
+Jay-Z’s Hip Hop and Electronic Music Festival, Made in America, returns for its annual Benjamin Franklin Parkway Takeover.

 By this point, you need no introduction to Jay-Z’s Live Nation-assisted multi-day takeover of the Art Museum area, Made in America.
 Its abundance of street closures, complaining neighbors and food truck vendors all closing in on the Labor Day weekend.
 There’s no reason to remind you that Hova’s one-time schematic – one-night Hip Hop/R&B headliner and one-night Alterna-Rock line up topper – has been jettisoned for an all Hip Hop and Electronic music/DJ base.

 All you need to know at this point, in regard to 2019’s iteration of Made in America is, at the last minute, the likes of soul singing barnstormer Lizzo (recently hot from her steamy appearance on the MTV Awards), Houston’s Megan Thee Stallion (their duet with Nicki Minaj, “Hot Girl Summer,” is my personal song of the season), and oddly dynamic Philadelphia rappers Lil Uzi Vert and Tierra Whack.